mhemeryck/mhemeryck.github.io/_posts/2021-05-27-home_automation_software.md

 The arguments to the callback function then hold information about the specific I/O action that triggered them.
 For the _sending_ of messages (outside → I/O board), you can just send a structured message directly.

-Here's a python snippet directly taken from the [evok websocket interface] docs:
+Here's a python snippet directly taken from the [evok websockets interface] docs:

 ```python
 import json